ethlo/geodata/README.md

 ### Performance
-Quick startup, low memory overhead and super-fast response times utilizing appropriate fit-for-purpose data-structures, and a highly optimized HTTP handler built on UnderTow allows hundreds of thousands of queries per second.
+Quick startup, low memory overhead and super-fast response times utilizing appropriate fit-for-purpose data-structures, and a highly optimized HTTP handler built on UnderTow.
+Depending on hardware you can expect tens-of-thousands to hundreds-of-thousands of requests per second.

 ### Ease-of-use
 For quick and easy distribution of data the system utilizes no database.
 Typical data imports are a few hundred mega bytes,